lpinca/primus-socket.io-client/README.md

 [irc-badge]: https://img.shields.io/badge/IRC-irc.freenode.net%23primus-00a8ff.svg?style=flat-square
 [irc]: https://webchat.freenode.net/?channels=primus

-This is a fork of Socket.IO's original Socket.IO 0.9 client code base.
+This is a fork of the original Socket.IO client's 0.9 codebase.
 We've forked it to provide additional stability fixes.
 One of the main reasons we still maintain this fork is that using Socket.IO 1.0 inside of Primus doesn't make sense as Socket.IO 1.0 is just a wrapper around Engine.IO so it makes more sense for our users to use our `engine.io` transformer instead of supporting Socket.IO 1.0.